The Ultimate Guide to Headless CMS

 As content management systems matured and customer requirements increased in complexity, the world saw the rise of the web content management (WCM) and digital experience platform (DXP).

 This state of affairs was fully sustainable in a world of mainly web browsers on desktop or laptop.
 But technology never stands still.
-The proliferation of cloud first services, together with the introduction of omnichannel in the form of mobiles, IoT, wearables, and front-end frameworks with rich web clients, made CMS vendors—both veteran and startup alike—see the need for a headless approach.
+We have seen a proliferation of cloud first services, together with the introduction of omnichannel in the form of mobiles, IoT, wearables, and front-end frameworks with rich web clients.
+This made CMS vendors, both veteran and startup alike, see the need for a headless approach.

 As a result, WCM/DXP vendors have added web based content APIs to combat their pure headless competitors.